pimoroni/fanshim-python/examples/README.md

 * A long press on the button will toggle automatic mode off/on
 * A short press - when automatic is off - will toggle the fan

-The LED should light up Green when the fan is enabled, and Red when it's not.
+The LED will fade between green (cool) to red (hot) as the Pi's temperature changes.

 The script supports these arguments: